 - Breastfeeding may lower your risk of this disease.

-- If you have BRCA gene mutations, getting your ovaries removed may lower your risk of ovarian cancer by 80 to 90 percent, advises the Mayo Clinic.
+- If you have BRCA gene mutations, getting your ovaries removed may lower your risk of ovarian cancer by 80 to 90 percent.
 This procedure is known as an oophorectomy.
 It may also lower your chances of developing breast cancer.